-Antigua and Barbuda, Austria, Bangladesh, Belize, Benin, Bolivia, Botswana, Cambodia, Chile, Comoros, Congo, Cook Islands, Costa Rica, Côte d’Ivoire, Cuba, Dominica, Ecuador, El Salvador, Fiji, Gambia, Guatemala, Guinea-Bissau, Guyana, Holy See, Honduras, Ireland, Jamaica, Kazakhstan, Kiribati, Laos, Lesotho, Malaysia, Maldives, Malta, Mexico, Mongolia, Namibia, Nauru, New Zealand, Nicaragua, Nigeria, Niue, Palau, Palestine, Panama, Paraguay, Peru, Philippines, St. Lucia, St. Kitts and Nevis, St. Vincent and the Grenadines, Samoa, San Marino, Seychelles, South Africa, Thailand, Trinidad and Tobago, Tuvalu, Uruguay, Vanuatu, Venezuela, Vietnam
+Antigua and Barbuda, Austria, Bangladesh, Belize, Benin, Bolivia, Botswana, Cabo Verde, Cambodia, Chile, Comoros, Congo, Cook Islands, Costa Rica, Côte d’Ivoire, Cuba, Democratic Republic of the Congo, Dominica, Dominican Republic, Ecuador, El Salvador, Fiji, Gambia, Grenada, Guatemala, Guinea-Bissau, Guyana, Holy See, Honduras, Ireland, Jamaica, Kazakhstan, Kiribati, Laos, Lesotho, Malaysia, Maldives, Malawi, Malta, Mexico, Mongolia, Namibia, Nauru, New Zealand, Nicaragua, Nigeria, Niue, Palau, Palestine, Panama, Paraguay, Peru, Philippines, St. Lucia, St. Kitts and Nevis, St. Vincent and the Grenadines, Samoa, San Marino, Seychelles, South Africa, Thailand, Timor-Leste, Trinidad and Tobago, Tuvalu, Uruguay, Vanuatu, Venezuela, Vietnam

-Algeria, Angola, Brazil, Brunei, Cabo Verde, Central African Republic, Columbia, DRC (Congo), Dominican Republic, Ghana, Grenada, Indonesia, Libya, Liechtenstein, Madagascar, Malawi, Mozambique, Myanmar, Nepal, Niger, Sao Tome and Principe, Sudan, Tanzania, Timor-Leste, Togo, Zambia, Zimbabwe
+Algeria, Angola, Barbados, Brazil, Brunei, Burkina Faso, Central African Republic, Columbia, Equatorial Guinea, Ghana, Haiti, Indonesia, Libya, Liechtenstein, Madagascar, Mozambique, Myanmar, Nepal, Niger, Sao Tome and Principe, Sierra Leone, Sudan, Tanzania, Togo, Zambia, Zimbabwe

-Afghanistan, Argentina, Azerbaijan, Bahamas, Bahrain, Bhutan, Burkina Faso, Burundi, Chad, Cyprus, Djibouti, Egypt, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Haiti, Iran, Iraq, Jordan, Kenya, Kuwait, Lebanon, Liberia, Marshall Islands, Mauritania, Mauritius, Moldova, Morocco, Oman, Papua New Guinea, Qatar, Saudi Arabia, Senegal, Sierra Leone, Solomon Islands, Sri Lanka, Sudan, Suriname, Sweden, Switzerland, Tonga, Tunisia, Uganda, United Arab Emirates, Yemen
+Afghanistan, Argentina, Azerbaijan, Bahrain, Bhutan, Burundi, Chad, Cyprus, Djibouti, Egypt, Eritrea, Ethiopia, Gabon, Iran, Iraq, Jordan, Kenya, Kuwait, Lebanon, Liberia, Marshall Islands, Mauritania, Mauritius, Moldova, Morocco, Oman, Papua New Guinea, Qatar, Saudi Arabia, Senegal, Solomon Islands, Sri Lanka, Suriname, Sweden, Switzerland, Tonga, Tunisia, Uganda, United Arab Emirates, Yemen

 States not listed above have neither voted for, signed nor ratified the Treaty on the Prohibition of Nuclear Weapons.